redatomstudios/CFIM/README.md

 > - Viewing of project attachments
 > - Viewing of update/expense attachments
 > - Viewing for expense vouchers
-> - When displaying update, Expenses, Voucher and Review should be blank
+> - *When displaying update, Expenses, Voucher and Review should be blank*
->
->  ( Might be able to accomplish this in FE just check if Expenses is 0 )
 > - Reviewed By Finance should be: Approved, Rejected or Pending

 Member - Not Project Member